Design & TechnologyBack

 As a STEM subject, Design and Technology will help you to design and make quality products with creativity and originality, using mathematical skills, scientific analysis combined with creativity and flair.
-The course covers a wide range of topic areas through years 9 and 10 and the set projects will allow you to develop your skills for comprehensive analysis, focused research and the making of a prototype.
+The course covers a wide range of topic areas through Years 9 and 10 and the set projects will allow you to develop your skills for comprehensive analysis, focused research and the making of a prototype; all to prepare you for your GCSE in Year 11.
 You will also be asked to produce clear and specific design criteria reflecting analysis and target market.
 Design and Technology combines elements of highly academic study and consolidates knowledge in subjects such as Maths and Science.

-Design and Technology can lead to a career in construction, research, designing, manufacturing and engineering.
+Design and Technology can lead to a career in product design, graphic design, architecture, construction, research, manufacturing and engineering.

 How will I be examined?

-- Non Exam assessment: 50% of the marks (evidence based design task)
+- Non Exam assessment: 50% of the final GCSE grade (evidence based research and design task).

 What will I study?

 The specification is based on a selected list of projects that require students to develop their skills and technical knowledge and consider sustainability and environmental impact on their designing.
-It also provides the candidate with the opportunity to design and make a product using new technologies and smart materials.
+It also provides the candidate with the opportunity to design and make a product using new technologies and smart materials, utilsing:

 - GCSE AQA Design & Technology (Complete Revision & Practice)